ailidani/paxi/README.md

 ## What is WPaxos?

 **WPaxos** is a multileader Paxos protocol that provides low-latency and high-throughput consensus across wide-area network (WAN) deployments.
 Unlike statically partitioned multiple Paxos deployments, WPaxos perpetually adapts to the changing access locality through object stealing.
 Multiple concurrent leaders coinciding in different zones steal ownership of objects from each other using phase-1 of Paxos, and then use phase-2 to commit update-requests on these objects locally until they are stolen by other leaders.
-To achieve zone-local phase-2 commits, WPaxos adopts the flexible quorums idea in a novel manner, and appoints phase-2 acceptors to be at the same zone as their respective leaders.
+To achieve fast phase-2 commits, WPaxos adopts the flexible quorums idea in a novel manner, and appoints phase-2 acceptors to be close to their respective leaders.

-WPaxos (WAN Paxos) paper can be found in https://arxiv.org/abs/1703.08905.
+WPaxos (WAN Paxos) paper (first version) can be found in https://arxiv.org/abs/1703.08905.

 ## What is Paxi?

 **Paxi** is the framework that implements WPaxos and other Paxos protocol variants.
 Paxi provides most of the elements that any Paxos implementation or replication protocol needs, including network communication, state machine of a key-value store, client API and multiple types of quorum systems.

+Warning: Paxi project is still under heavy development, with more features and protocols to include.
+Paxi API may change too.

 ## What is included?